geraldotech/CheatSheets/Linux/Docs/comandos-por-categorias.md

 - `ls -la` ou apenas `ls -l` – mostra as permissões dos arquivos.
 - `cp`: copia ficheiros
   - `cp -a one/. /home/gmap/Downloads/two/` using a dot at the end of our source directory to indicate that everything within the directory should be copied
+  -  `cp -r A/* B/` - copiar todos files pasta A para B, funciona como o comando acima.
   - `cp -a /folder/ /newfolderpath` - copiar pasta recursive

 - ls: mostra o conteúdo do diretório
 - pwd: exibe o caminho do diretório atual
 - ssh usuario@IP : Se logar remotamente com o protocolo ssh